patrickhaoy/FeeSplitter/README.md

 FeeSplitter tracks expenses and debts between users using an SQL database.

 ## Usage
-Frontend displayed at feesplitter.auth0.com (but requires manual start) To run on frontend on localhost, cd frontend and npm start.
+Frontend displayed at feesplitter.auth0.com (but requires manual start).
+To run on frontend on localhost, cd frontend and npm start.

 ## Developing